Lindsey Graham Set To Take Over Senate Judiciary Committee

 Republican Senator Chuck Grassley announced Friday that he wants to serve as the leader of the Senate Finance Committee, ceding Judiciary Committee chairmanship.
-Set to replace Grassley is senior United States Senator from South Carolina Lindsey Graham.
+Set to replace Grassley is the senior Senator from South Carolina, Lindsey Graham.

-Once a staunch critic and opponent of President Donald Trump, Graham has metamorphosed into an ally, cozying up to the POTUS and becoming one of his most ardent supporters, according to Vox, which notes that Graham taking control of the powerful legislative body would allow him to significantly impact Special Counsel Robert Mueller’s Russia probe, and Supreme Court nominations.
+Once a staunch critic and opponent of President Donald Trump, Graham has metamorphosed into an ally, cozying up to the president and becoming one of his most ardent supporters, according to Vox, which notes that Graham taking control of the powerful legislative body would allow him to significantly impact Special Counsel Robert Mueller’s Russia probe, and Supreme Court nominations.

 In a Twitter statement released Friday, Graham said the following.